Non-archimedean quantum K-invariants: The derived moduli stack of non-archimedean stable maps

 For every class $\beta\in A(X)$, we denote by $\oM_{g,n}(X/S,\beta)$ the connected component of $\oM_{g,n}(X/S)$ consisting of stable maps such that the fundamental class of the domain curve maps to $\beta$, and we define $\R\oM_{g,n}(X/S,\beta)$ similarly.

-\begin{definition}[see {\cite[Definition 1.5]{Behrend_Stacks_of_stable_maps}}] A \emph{modular graph} consists of the following data: \begin{enumerate} \item A finite graph $\tau$. \item A subset $T_\tau$ of 1-valent vertices of $\tau$ called \emph{tail vertices}, such that each edge $e$ of $\tau$ contains at most one tail vertex; an edge containing a tail vertex is called a \emph{tail}; we denote by $V_\tau$ the set of non-tail vertices of $\tau$, and by $E_\tau$ the set of non-tail edges of $\tau$.
-The tails are numbered, i.e.\ a bijection between $T_\tau$ and $\{1,\dots,\abs{T_\tau}\}$ is fixed. \item For each $v\in V_\tau$, a non-negative integer $g(v)$ called \emph{genus}. \end{enumerate} For every non-tail edge $e$, we choose a point $p$ in the middle and will consider the two \emph{half-edges} incident to $p$.
+\begin{definition}[see \cref{fig:modular_graph}, {\cite[Definition 1.5]{Behrend_Stacks_of_stable_maps}}] A \emph{modular graph} consists of the following data: \begin{enumerate} \item A finite graph $\tau$ (we allow multiple edges and loops). \item A subset $T_\tau$ of 1-valent vertices of $\tau$ called \emph{tail vertices}, such that each edge $e$ of $\tau$ contains at most one tail vertex; an edge containing a tail vertex is called a \emph{tail}; we denote by $V_\tau$ the set of non-tail vertices of $\tau$, and by $E_\tau$ the set of non-tail edges of $\tau$.
+The tails are numbered, i.e.\ a bijection between $T_\tau$ and $\{1,\dots,\abs{T_\tau}\}$ is fixed. \item For each $v\in V_\tau$, a non-negative integer $g(v)$ called \emph{genus}. \end{enumerate}

+For every non-tail edge $e$, we choose a point $p$ in the middle and will consider the two \emph{half-edges} incident to $p$.
 Given $v\in V_\tau$, we denote by $E_v$ the set of tails and half-edges connected to $v$; we call the cardinality of $E_v$ the \emph{valence} of $v$, and denote it by $\val(v)$.
 The \emph{genus} $g(\tau)$ of the modular graph $\tau$ is the genus of the underlying graph plus the sum of all $g(v)$.
-An A-graph is a pair $(\tau,\beta)$ consisting of a modular graph $\tau$ and a map $\beta\colon V_\tau\to A(X)$. \end{definition}
+An A-graph is a pair $(\tau,\beta)$ consisting of a modular graph $\tau$ and a map $\beta\colon V_\tau\to A(X)$.

+For the simplicity of exposition, we will restrict to stable modular graphs, i.e.\ $2g(v)+\val(v)\ge 3$ for every vertex $v$.
+Operations on A-graphs with unstable underlying modular graphs are more complicated, and we refer to \cite{Behrend_Stacks_of_stable_maps} for details. \end{definition}

 \begin{definition} Let $\tau$ be a modular graph and $T \in \dAnk$ a derived \kanal space.
-A \emph{$\tau$-marked derived \kanal space} $[X_v, (s_{v,e})_{e \in E_\tau}]_{v \in V_\tau}$ over $T$ is a collection of separated derived \kanal spaces $X_v$ over $T$ equipped with sections $s_{v,e} \colon T \to X_v$ for every $e \in E_v$.
+A \emph{$\tau$-marked derived \kanal space} $[X_v, (s_{v,e})_{e \in E_v}]_{v \in V_\tau}$ over $T$ is a collection of separated derived \kanal spaces $X_v$ over $T$ equipped with sections $s_{v,e} \colon T \to X_v$ for every $e \in E_v$.

-Note that $\tau$-marked derived \kanal spaces over $T$ form naturally an $\infty$-category $\dAn^\tau_T$, which is a full subcategory of the product $\prod_{v \in V_\tau} \dAn_{T^{\amalg \val(v)} // T}$. \end{definition}
+Note that $\tau$-marked derived \kanal spaces over $T$ form naturally an $\infty$-category $\dAn^\tau_T$, which is a full subcategory of the product $\prod_{v \in V_\tau} \dAn_{T^{\amalg \val(v)} /\!/ T}$. \end{definition}